 Working in team

 Once you start the outreach portion of your DTS, you’ll be placed in a team with 8 to 12 other people, including your outreach leaders.
-You will participate in 2 outreaches with your team, the first outreach is 3-4 weeks and the second 5-6 weeks.
+You will participate in 9 weeks of outreach with your team.
 This is a special time of bonding and creating memories together as you serve in your outreach locations.